 It's important to note that no properties have been built under the scheme so far, despite plans being announced in 2014.
 So if you're looking to buy a property soon and want to use one of the government schemes, it might be best to look into Help to Buy, shared ownership or Rent to Buy instead.

 Choosing to live further out from the city can help you find cheaper property prices.

-It's important to factor the cost of commuting into your budget though, to make sure that the potential saving you'll make on mortgage payments isn't cancelled out by rail fares.
+It's important to factor in the cost of commuting into your budget, to make sure that the potential saving you'll make on mortgage payments isn't cancelled out by rail fares.

-The reliability of trains can be another drawback and it's checking you're not going to have to use one of the UK's most disrupted stations and train lines before committing to a commute.
+The reliability of trains can be another drawback, so it's worth checking that you're not going to have to use one of the UK's most disrupted stations and train lines before committing to a commute.

 Our analysis of the best and worst train companies revealed that Southern Railway, Southeastern and Thameslink are among the worst rated.

 The table below shows the average house price and train fares as well as the average journey time and frequency for each London commuter town.

 Whether you're looking for a home in the heart of London or further afield, our area comparison tool reveals key information for each area.
 Discover average house prices, council tax bands, life expectancy, quality of life, Ofsted school ratings and more.

 You can compare one local authority against the national average or another area that you're interested in.